 Segments are identified on the same basis that is used internally to manage and to report on performance, taking into account the products and services of each segment and the organizational structure of the Company.
-The Company's operations consist of two reportable segments: Equipment Leasing and Automotive Operations.
-Litigation financing is not a reportable segment in the period.
+The Company's operations consist of three reportable segments: Equipment Leasing, Litigation Financing, and Automotive Operations.

-The Equipment Leasing segment is located in the United States and is involved in small-ticket equipment leasing to small businesses in the start-up and "B" credit markets in the lower 48 states.
-The Automotive Operations segment sells and services predominantly Acura automobiles and leases Acura and other brand automobiles in the province of Ontario, Canada.
-At June 30, 2011, the operations of Case Funding had minimal impact to Chesswood financial statements and are grouped in the Equipment leasing - U.S. column as Case Funding is located in the U.S..
+Chesswood's Equipment Leasing segment is located in the United States and is involved in small-ticket equipment leasing to small businesses in the start-up and "B" credit markets in the lower 48 states.
+Our Automotive Operations segment sells and services predominantly Acura automobiles and leases Acura and other brand automobiles in the province of Ontario, Canada.
+Our Litigation Financing segment is located in the United States and is a provider of litigation financing to plaintiffs and attorneys throughout the United States.